-(Prerequisite, ED 521) A seminar for the student seeking certification in elementary or secondary school administration or in supervision.
+(Formerly Ed 522; prerequisite, EADM 521) A seminar for the student seeking certification in elementary or secondary school administration or in supervision.
 Emphasis is upon in-depth examination of a selected problem or issue in administration or supervision.
 Admission with approval of the instructor.